Tooth enamel: Enamel loss

 The extent to which tooth decay is likely, known as cariogenicity, depends on factors such as how long the sugar remains in the mouth.
 Contrary to common belief, it is not the amount of sugar ingested but the frequency of sugar ingestion that is the most important factor in the causation of tooth decay.
 When the pH in the mouth initially decreases from the ingestion of sugars, the enamel is demineralized and left vulnerable for about 30 minutes.
 Eating a greater quantity of sugar in one sitting does not increase the time of demineralization.
 Similarly, eating a lesser quantity of sugar in one sitting does not decrease the time of demineralization.
 Thus, eating a great quantity of sugar at one time in the day is less detrimental than is a very small quantity ingested in many intervals throughout the day.
 For example, in terms of oral health, it is better to eat a single dessert at dinner time than to snack on a bag of candy throughout the day.

 In addition to bacterial invasion, enamel is also susceptible to other destructive forces.
 Bruxism, also known as clenching of or grinding on teeth, destroys enamel very quickly.
 The wear rate of enamel, called attrition, is 8 micrometers a year from normal factors.
 A common misconception is that enamel wears away mostly from chewing, but actually teeth rarely touch during chewing.
-Furthermore, normal tooth contact is compensated physiologically by the periodontal ligaments (pdl) and the arrangement of dental occlusion.
+Furthermore, normal tooth contact is compensated physiologically by the periodontal ligaments and the arrangement of dental occlusion.
 The truly destructive forces are the parafunctional movements, as found in bruxism, which can cause irreversible damage to the enamel.

 Other nonbacterial processes of enamel destruction include abrasion (involving foreign elements, such as toothbrushes), erosion (involving chemical processes, such as dissolving by soft drinks or lemon and other juices), and possibly abfraction (involving compressive and tensile forces).